 “The voters have spoken and our campaign has won,” Baldwin wrote on X shortly after 5 a.m.
 ET on Nov.
 6. “Wisconsinites chose someone who always puts them first, shows up, listens, and works with everyone to get the job done.
 I’m proud to head back to the Senate to keep fighting for our workers, farmers, and families that make our state great.
 From the bottom of my heart, thank you.”

-In a key state race, out trans Montana State Representative Zooey Zephyr staved off a challenge mounted by Republican Barbara Starmer to gain re-election to the State Legislature for the first time.
+In state races, out trans Montana State Representative Zooey Zephyr staved off a challenge mounted by Republican Barbara Starmer to gain re-election to the State Legislature for the first time, while Iowa witnessed the election of its first out trans member of the State Legislature: Democrat Aime Wichtendahl, who already made history with her previous election to the Hiawatha City Council, won a race for Iowa House of Representatives in District 80.

-In other news, several states took the opportunity protect LGBTQ rights out of fear that those rights could also be vulnerable — including marriage equality.
+In other news, several states took the opportunity to protect LGBTQ rights out of fear that those rights could also be vulnerable — including marriage equality.
 In Hawaii, citizens approved a proposed amendment to the state constitution to repeal the State Legislature’s “power to limit marriages to heterosexual couples.”
-With 85% of the vote in, the measure clung to a 56-44% lead.
+The measure passed 56-44%.
 Meanwhile, nearly two out of three voters in Colorado approved an amendment repealing the state’s now-defunct ban on same-sex marriage — and it needed 55% to pass.

 Further west, voters in California approved an amendment to the constitution to repeal a ban on same-sex marriage and declare marriage to be a fundamental right, drawing the support of 61% of the electorate.